 At a supra, toasting is a high art and I believe Georgians have elevated it more than any other culture in the world!
 What follows is how that toasting process, contest and history are all showcased during a supra.

-Hang on, Citizens – this is one of the most in-depth explanations you’ll ever find in English on this subject!
+Hang on, !
 I share it with you in the hopes that you will throw a supra of your own, complete with toasts and the many Georgian recipes found here at TFD!

 Here we go! 🙂

 Regardless of size and type, a supra is always led by a tamada, or toastmaster, who introduces each toast during the feast.
 The tamada is elected by the banqueting guests or chosen by the host.
 A successful tamada must possess great rhetorical skill and be able to consume a large amount of alcohol without showing signs of drunkenness.

 During the meal, the tamada will propose a toast, and then speak at some length about the topic.
 The guests raise their glasses, but do not drink.
 After the tamada has spoken, the toast continues, usually in a counter-clockwise direction (to the right).

 The next guest who wishes to speak raises their glass, holds forth, and then drains their glass.
 If a guest does not wish to speak, they may drink from their glass after some words that particularly resonate for him or her.
 Eating is entirely appropriate during toasts, but talking is frowned upon.
 Once everyone who wishes to speak on the theme has done so, the tamada proposes a new toast, and the cycle begins again.